david4599/BrickBlaster-ExtractTools/README.md

 - Install [SoX](https://sourceforge.net/projects/sox/) and add its install folder to your PATH environment variable.

 ## Usage
 First, use the script `ExtractResources.py` to extract the resources from blaster.exe.
 It will launch the game briefly and try to dump the archive-like header (containing filenames, sizes and offsets) from the memory to the file `blaster_res_header.bin`.
 The script will parse this binary file and get all the files from blaster.exe.
-If the game can't be launched or the script can't dump the bin file, use CheatEngine or a debugger to manually dump it (RVA should be 0x21AC4 and size is 1060 bytes) and set it as the third command line argument.
+If the game can't be launched or the script can't dump the bin file, use [Cheat Engine](https://www.cheatengine.org) or a debugger to manually dump it (RVA should be 0x21AC4 and size is 1060 bytes) and set it as the third command line argument.

 Usage example:
 ```